Plan a Pillar + Cluster Content Strategy with AI

 3. Generate cluster topics per candidate.
 “For each of the 5 candidate pillars, list 6-8 cluster article topics.
 Mix high-search-volume, long-tail, and supporting how-to angles.”

 8. Validate with a writer or yourself.
 Read the calendar end to end.
 Anything you cannot honestly write at a high quality level comes off the list.
-Replace with something you can.
+Replace it with something you can.

 Pillar candidate prompt template